benwiz/games/README.md

 - Come up with a clever p5.js animation for the background
   - Maybe something related to how many ounces of beer
     - Possibly simulate a liquid that's slowly going down

+- Sort out an elegant way to deal with the fact that the Spotify access token expires at exactly 1 hour (meaning, likely before the game ends)